Medicare Part D - Prescription Drugs

 Part D plans may have certain coverage rules, including:

-Is there a monthly premium cost for Part D plans?
+Is there a monthly plan premium cost for Part D plans?

 What are the out-of-pocket costs (deductible, coinsurance) for Part D?